Video Game Review: God of War

 Also gone is the static camera that’d been one of the series’ trademarks, giving way to a fully controllable view.
 What’s impressive about the switch is that it changes everything yet combat retains the God of War feel via smart enemy positioning and mixing, creating the same hectic vibe of facing off against multiple dangerous foes that the older games did so well.
 Spinning can be a little disorienting, particularly when using the quick 180-degree turn, but you’ll learn to adapt.

-Freed from the restrictions of fixed views and also moving from Greek to Norse mythology, Sony Santa Monica has created a diverse and beautiful world.
-It isn’t fully open, but it’s still night and day compared to the highly regimented nature of past GoW titles where “hidden” chests meant finding a small path that triggered a different camera angle.
+Freed from the restrictions of fixed views and also moving from Greek to Norse mythology, Sony Santa Monica (SSM) has created a diverse and beautiful world.
+It isn’t fully open, but it’s still night and day compared to the highly regimented nature of past GoW titles in which “hidden” chests meant finding a small path that triggered a different camera angle.

 There’s something addicting about the realms of Midgar, and we were compelled to explore every possible pathway for chests and collectibles.
 Enemy design and diversity is excellent, and once again the change in mythologies allows for an entirely new group of gods and monsters.
 Running on the PS4 Pro, God of War comfortably slots in as one of the best-looking console games to date.